gilesp1729/LoftyCAD/README.md

 In particular, it will:
 - Retain the identity of 3D shapes, do not merge irreversibly with others
 - Not allow silly extrusions
-- Produce a single triangle mesh from merged objects
+- Produce a single triangle mesh from merged objects, CSG fashion
 - NEVER produce non-manifold triangle meshes requiring repairs
 - Write STL files directly